John Deere Spreader Wheels

 load in heavy soil.
 You can see the difference below.

-I have so far found only three
+I have so far found only four surviving

 The early parallel lugs.

 I found the answer in the Theophilus Brown Diaries.
 On January 2, 1913,